Bassam Tariq: Early life and education

+Career

 Tariq started filmmaking in college to earn extra money while getting his degree.
 He has also produced feature video stories for Time, a short film for The New Yorker, and co-directed a PSA to encourage vaccination against polio in Pakistan.

 He moved to New York again after college and worked in advertising as a copywriter at Saatchi & Saatchi.
 He also worked as copywriter at other agencies, including RAPP and BBDO NY.

 In 2009, Tariq and his friend Aman Ali started a blogging project called 30 Mosques in 30 Days.
 During Ramadan, Tariq and Ali broke their fast at different mosques around New York each night of Ramadan.
 They shared their stories on a Tumblr blog.

 During the second year of the project, the men decided to visit 30 mosques in 30 different states during Ramadan, and they continued the tour of mosques around the country the following year.
 As they explored the different communities of each mosque, Tariq and Ali wrote about the diversity of America's Muslim population and the themes that affect the Muslim community as a whole.
 The blog has gotten extensive press coverage, and the response has been largely positive.
 The Huffington Post called the project "visually stunning," and more communities around the world have participated in a 30 mosques project.

 In 2013, Tariq co-directed These Birds Walk with Omar Mullick.
 The film is his first feature-length documentary and follows street children in Pakistan.

 When Tariq moved back to New York, he read about a humanitarian in Pakistan named Abdul Sattar Edhi, who started the first ambulance system in Pakistan in the 1950s and founded the Edhi Foundation.
 Tariq and Mullick wanted to make a film about him, but Edhi urged them to focus on the work his foundation does.
 As a result, the film follows a young runaway boy, Omar, who lives in a home for runaways that Edhi runs.

 The Sundance-funded These Birds Walk premiered at South by Southwest 2013 and opened in theaters across the US in November 2013.
 The film explores the struggles of street children in Karachi, Pakistan who are living the Edhi Foundation, a non-profit social welfare program, and the sympathetic but reluctant ambulance driver who has to take them back to the homes they've run away from.